-There I was, sitting in a lonely table, sipping my tea as I continued my work.
+There I was, sitting in a lonely table, sipping my tea as I worked.
 It was past 2:00 in the afternoon but I still had the taste of baked scallops from lunch.
-I was in the midst of finishing a task for a client when a couple of people went inside the shop.
-They took a seat at one table away from mine.
+I was in the midst of finishing a task for a client when a couple of people came inside the shop.
+They took a seat at a table near mine.

-As I unconsciously looked towards their direction, I caught one of them staring at my monitor.
-Sure, this could not have been a big deal, but I am terribly conscious about people looking at my work when it’s not finished and I swear I quickly pressed command + tab as a reaction.
+As I looked towards their direction, I caught one of them staring at my monitor.
+Sure, this wouldn’t have been a big deal, but I’m terribly conscious about people looking at my work when it’s not finished and I swear I quickly pressed command + tab as a reaction.
 It must have sent the wrong idea because the guy was now looking straight at me in a weird way.

-Anyway, I shifted my glance back at my monitor, trying to ignore the awkwardness of that brief moment.
-Things picked up immediately and I was back in my unspeakable trance.
+I shifted my glance back at my monitor, trying to ignore the awkwardness of that brief moment.
+Things picked up immediately and I was back in my zone.

 A few minutes later, another group arrived.
 There were five of them, 2 men in semi-formal attire, one younger guy, and an older lady.
-They were looking around for seats in the tiny shop but the only available ones were both table on my left and right.
-I should have moved to the other table so they could use my table but I didn’t budge.
-I was feeling a bit lazy, moving things around.
-I think they looked at me for a minute trying to give a hint but eventually they ended up using one tiny table on my right.
+They were looking around for seats.
+The only available ones were both table on my left and right.
+I should’ve moved so they could use my table but I didn’t budge.
+I was feeling a bit lazy.
+I think they looked at me for a minute trying to give a hint, but they eventually ended up using one of the small tables.

-I swear I wasn’t intentionally eavesdropping but they started discussing about doing business with the other guy.
-At first they were speaking in English, but as the conversation progressed, they ended up speaking in our Cebuano dialect.
-I found it quite interesting that their conversation shifted from the "salesperson" trying to promote himself.
-Then to the other guy who was an owner of some company trying to impress the "seller".
-I was now wondering how the heck this happened.
-But their conversation was brief and they went out the shop after they closed the deal.
+I swear I wasn’t intentionally eavesdropping when they started discussing about doing business with the other guy.
+At first they were speaking in english, but as the conversation progressed, they spoke in our Cebuano dialect.
+I found it interesting that their conversation shifted from the salesperson trying to promote himself to the other guy, who was an owner of some company, trying to impress him.

 It’s interesting to think that on a regular weekday afternoon, there are snippets of stories happening in an ordinary tea shop.
-This inspired me to write and learn more about other people.
-It's time to quit being a hermit again.
 I’d forgotten how fascinating humans are.